-There were approximately 10,000 Jews in the country.
-Public expressions of anti-Semitism were rare, but small, fairly well organized right-wing groups with anti-Semitic views were active.
-The Ministry of Interior continued to monitor the activities of extremist groups and cooperated with police from neighboring countries as well as the local Jewish community.
+There were approximately 10,000 Jews in the country; approximately 3,000 are registered members of the Federation of Jewish Communities.
+Public expressions of anti-Semitism were rare, but small, well-organized right-wing groups with anti-Semitic views were active.
+The Ministry of Interior continued to monitor the activities of such groups and cooperated with police from neighboring countries as well as the local Jewish community.

-The Ministry of Interior recorded 23 criminal offenses related to anti-Semitism in 2019.
-The Federation of Jewish Communities reported 697 incidents with anti-Semitic motives in 2019, of which 95 percent were cases of hate speech on the internet.
-Police investigated the publisher of a Czech translation of an anti-Semitic book for children written by a German author in 1938.
+The Ministry of Interior recorded 27 criminal offenses related to anti-Semitism in 2020.
+The Federation of Jewish Communities reported 874 incidents with anti-Semitic motives in 2020, of which 98 percent were cases of hate speech on the internet.

-In July the government approved the 2020 Counter Extremism and Hate Crime Strategy that emphasized communication, prevention, and education to curb extremism and combat hostility of radicals.
+In June the government approved the 2021-2026 Counterextremism and Hate Crime Strategy that emphasized communication, prevention, and education to curb extremism and combat hostility of radicals.
 The strategy also addressed extremism and hate crimes on the internet.

 Trafficking in Persons

 See the Department of State’s Report at https://www.state.gov/trafficking-in-persons-report/.